Ley lines were first theorized in 1921, and since then, the debate has been over whether or not they exist, and if they do, what purpose they serve.

 Alfred Watkins And His Marvelous Discovery

-Alfrid Watkins was born in Hereford, England on January 27, 1855 to an affluent family who operated several business in the small town, including a hotel and a brewery.
-As Watkins grew up, he began taking on duties for the family businesses, allowing him to develop an intimate knowledge of the region.
+Alfred Watkins was born in Hereford, England, on Jan.
+27, 1855, to an affluent family who operated several businesses in the small town.
+As Watkins grew up, he began taking on duties for the family trades and developed an intimate knowledge of the region.

-Watkins also had a deep interest in photography and established himself as both a respected photographer and a craftsman, having developed the Watkins Bee Meter, a small exposure meter with a timing chain for the traveling photographer.
+Watkins also had a deep interest in photography, and he established himself as both a respected landscape photographer and a craftsman.
+He even developed the Watkins Bee Meter, a small exposure meter with a timing chain for traveling photographers.

-But Watkins is remembered today less for his photography than his theory that the Earth is covered in invisible, supernatural lines of energy, which he dubbed “ley lines.”
+But Watkins is remembered today less for his photography and more for his theory of ley lines.

 Per the Tate Museum, Watkins, by his own account, first discovered ley lines during a “rush of revelations” on June 30, 1921.

-He was in Blackwardine at the time, standing on a hill, when he saw on a map that a number of ancient sites stood in a perfectly straight line.
-His view from the top of the hill seemed to confirm this, and he followed up this initial observation by examining the view from other tall hills in the area.
+He was standing on a hill in Blackwardine when he saw on a map that a number of ancient sites stood in a perfectly straight line.
+His view from the top of the hill seemed to confirm this, and he followed his initial observation by examining the view from other tall hills in the area.

-Watkins view of the pre-historic world echoed other “alignment” theories, all of which largely suggested the same thing — that ancient humans were in tune with some ethereal force, largely unobserved by modern man, and constructed their sacred places in specific spots where that force was strongest.
+Watkins’ view of the world echoed other “alignment” theories, all of which largely suggested the same thing — that ancient humans were in tune with some ethereal force, largely unobserved by modern man, and constructed their sacred places in specific spots where that force was strongest.

-Watkins’ theory didn’t win everyone over, however, and to this day, the existence of ley lines is a heavily debated topic.
+Watkins’ theory didn’t win over everyone, however, and to this day, the existence of ley lines is a heavily debated topic.

 How The Mythology Of Ley Lines Evolved Over Time

-To be specific, Watkins claimed that ley lines are straight alignments connecting various historic structures, landmarks, prehistoric sites, and sacred places.
-Watkins first explored ley lines in detail in his book The Old Straight Track, in which he argued that ley lines represented ancient ancient trading routes used by England’s prehistoric societies.
+He first explored his theory in detail in his book The Old Straight Track, in which he argued that ley lines represented ancient trading routes used by England’s prehistoric societies.
+The straight lines allowed them to travel from one place to another as quickly as possible, he posited.

 Wikimedia CommonsAlfred Watkins’ map of ley lines.

 However, like many other fringe ideas, Watkins’ theory was just the foundation.
-Decades later, in the 1960s, Watkins’ idea saw something of a revival, especially due to Tony Wedd, who in 1961 suggested ley lines were used by prehistoric humans to communicate with aliens, and John Michell, who wrote about ley lines in his 1969 book, The View Over Atlantis.
+Decades later, in the 1960s, Watkins’ idea saw something of a revival thanks to a man named Tony Wedd.
+In 1961, Wedd suggested ley lines were used by prehistoric humans to communicate with aliens.
+In fact, he believed they were paths created to guide UFOs visiting Earth.
+And in 1969, John Michell wrote about ley lines in his book The View Over Atlantis, in which he introduced the concept of “Earth energies.”

-The news agency interviewed artist and performer bone tan jones in January 2023, a believer in these energy lines who walked from Silvertown, in London, to Stonehenge along one of these purported ley lines.
+In January 2023, BBC interviewed artist and performer bone tan jones, a believer in these energy lines who walked from London to Stonehenge along one of these purported ley lines.

 “I’ve been interested in ley lines for years,” tan jones said.
 “I grew up in the countryside, connected to Earth energy, so it makes complete sense to me that there are energy lines moving through the Earth.”